JannickWeisshaupt/OpenDFT/docs/installation.rst

 How to install OpenDFT
 #######################
 OpenDFT is very easy to install on its own.
 Just follow the steps below and it should work.
-OpenDFT relies on DFT codes, e.g. exciting, abinit etc. that are already installed on your system.
-They must be available in the terminal that start OpenDFT with their standard name, i.e. **excitingser** for exciting, abinit for abinit etc., otherwise they cannot be used.
+OpenDFT relies on DFT codes, e.g. exciting, abinit etc. that are installed on your system.
+They must be available in the terminal that start OpenDFT with their standard name, i.e. ``excitingser`` for exciting, abinit for abinit etc., otherwise they cannot be used.

 - Download the latest release from the OpenDFT release_ page and save it on your work station.